withastro/docs/RECIPES.md

 - Add a new [official recipe](#official-recipes), by PRing a new page (`.mdx` file) to the `src/content/docs/recipes/` folder.

-## Existing Recipes
+## Edit Existing Recipes

-Existing [official recipe](#official-recipes) are located in the `src/content/docs/recipes/` folder or can be found within a specific folder for [categorized recipes with their own landing pages](#cms-deploy-and-migrate).
 These have been written by Team Docs and we actively maintain this content.
 We welcome corrections, updates or more resource links to any of these pages!
 This content is intended to be kept accurate and up to date.
 You are welcome to PR a quick fix or resource, or to make an Issue on GitHub to let us know of larger content changes that may be necessary.

+You can use the "Edit This Page" link in the right sidebar to make a change on GitHub directly and submit a pull request, or see the [Contributing Guide](https://github.com/withastro/docs/blob/main/CONTRIBUTING.md#making-prs-pull-requests) for other ways to edit the Docs site.

-### Community Recipes
+## Community Recipes

 Community Recipes are for external links that fit the definition of a recipe: short, focused how-to guides.
 This lets us include community resources without requiring long-term maintenance.
 They are listed on our [More Recipes](#more-recipes-page) page in docs.